When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Cons

-• Display lag (like all bigger e-readers) and poor reactivity
+• Display lag (like all larger e-readers) and poor responsiveness

 • No cellular option (Wi-Fi only)